 MSHA requires that each record of training be certified by a signature of the person who has been designated by the operator as responsible for health and safety training at the mine.

 As always, you can also download our free Guide to MSHA Part 46 Training for more details about recordkeeping and documentation requirements for MSHA Part 46.

 Conclusion: MSHA Part 46 Training Requirements

-We hope you found this guide to MSHA Part 46 training certification, for both miners/non-mining-employees/contractors and for mine operators, helpful.
+We hope you found this guide to MSHA Part 46 training, for both miners/non-mining-employees/contractors and for mine operators, helpful.

 You may find these other articles helpful as well: